carl-eis/Ultimate.Setup/README.md

 Then navigate to your preferences in terminal and manually set the font to Ubuntu Mono Powerline.

-Now we will change the color scheme for terminal to IdleToes by running the following commands:

-    $ gconftool-2 --set /apps/gnome-terminal/profiles/Default/foreground_color --type string "#FFFFFF"

-    $ gconftool-2 --set /apps/gnome-terminal/profiles/Default/background_color --type string "#323232"

-    $ gconftool-2 --set /apps/gnome-terminal/profiles/Default/bold_color --type string "#FFFFA9"

-    $ gconftool-2 --set /apps/gnome-terminal/profiles/Default/palette --type string "#323232:#D25252:#7FE173:#FFC66D:#4098FF:#F57FFF:#BED6FF:#EEEEEC:#535353:#F07070:#9DFF90:#FFE48B:#5EB7F7:#FF9DFF:#DCF4FF:#FFFFFF"
+Remember to change your terminal colour theme to **Solarized Dark**.

 Afterwords a restart of terminal may be required.
 For more color schemes click [here](https://apps.owncloud.com/stories/Steven+Harms:+Gnome+Terminal+Color+Schemes?id=106857&PHPSESSID=c61db5c362562ce4c9006abfb273a6b7).

 Finally open up ~/.zshrc (a hidden config file `zsh` created in your home directory).
 Change the theme to `agnoster` and add any plugins you wish to use.

+	$ subl ~/.zshrc
+	$ nano ~/.zshrc

 For a list of plugins and available themes and more on Oh-My-Zsh consult their [GitHub](https://github.com/robbyrussell/oh-my-zsh) or [Website](http://ohmyz.sh/).

 ### 3. Setup Ruby Environment